AdobeDocs/commerce-webapi/src/pages/get-started/index.md

 *  All accounts and integrations are assigned resources that they have access to.
 The API framework checks that any call has the [authorization](https://glossary.magento.com/authorization) to perform the request.

-*  Any Magento or third-party service can be [configured as a web API](https://developer.adobe.com/commerce/php/development/components/web-api/services/) with a few lines of [xml](https://glossary.magento.com/xml).
+*  Any native or third-party service can be [configured as a web API](https://developer.adobe.com/commerce/php/development/components/web-api/services/) with a few lines of [xml](https://glossary.magento.com/xml).
 To configure a web API, you define XML elements and attributes in a `webapi.xml` configuration file.
 If a service is not defined in a configuration file, it will not be exposed at all.

 *  The framework is based on the CRUD (create, read, update, delete) & search model.
 The system does not currently support webhooks.